Earlobe Repair Procedure in Washington DC

 What Types of Earlobe Issues Can Be Repaired?

-You can address several conditions with an earlobe repair procedure, notably lobes that are overstretched and torn, or those that need to be reshaped or reduced.
+You can address several conditions with an earlobe repair surgery, notably lobes that are overstretched and torn, or those that need to be reshaped or reduced.
 It can also fix troublesome keloid scars.

 The ear lobe comprises skin and fat, so it is more prone to tears than the thick cartilage on other parts of the ear.
 Several scenarios may result in a torn earlobe, such as wearing heavy earrings, a child or pet tugging on them, or an earring getting caught on an item of clothing.
 Some ear lobe tears may heal with time but they often leave visible scars that make it challenging to re-pierce the ears or wear earrings in the future.
 Most torn earlobes can be repaired surgically, usually under a local anesthetic.
 Dr. Somenek can surgically excise the tear in the earlobe and repair it cosmetically.
 This technique requires suturing on either side of the earlobe, and most sutures can come out in as little as one week.